 The major cities of Morocco have an extremely rich history, a past that knows how to seduce all generations but also a cosmopolitan life that attracts more and more tourists.
 Very often depicted as the cultural capital of Morocco, the city of Fez charms with its architectural, historical, and intellectual heritage.
-It should be noted that in 1980 the city received the approval and obtained the rank of world heritage of UNESCO, proving the vigor and the dynamism of this city to preserve its history and its identity.
+It should be noted that in 1980 the city received approval and obtained the rank of World Heritage of UNESCO, proving the vigor and dynamism of this city to preserve its history and its identity.

 To visit Fez in these conditions, whether you are an art lover or a simple tourist, is to take a leap into the past a few hours from France: wander the winding streets of the medina, get lost in the souks, admire the finesse of the details of the Karaouiyne mosque, walking along the city's fortifications...
 So many discoveries that will enchant you.

 Fez is a very modern city in which you will easily find accommodation but also entertainment.
 For lovers of visits, cultural and historical discovery, to quench this thirst for learning, the city is full of curiosities, museums, and monuments that are very well preserved.
 But to fully understand the subtleties and penetrate the unique atmosphere of the city, here are some places to visit and a (non-exhaustive) list of things to do in Fez.

 1. The medina